 Where to Stay in Rome with Kids

-We stayed in the Trastavere neighborhood and loved the ambiance- narrow cobblestone streets, grandmas peeking out of upper-story windows, and lots of cafes and bakeries.
-Trastavere is across the Tiber River from central Rome, where you’ll find many of the major tourist sites.
+We stayed in the Trastevere neighborhood and loved the ambiance- narrow cobblestone streets, grandmas peeking out of upper-story windows, and lots of cafes and bakeries.
+Trastevere is across the Tiber River from central Rome, where you’ll find many of the major tourist sites.
 In general, we found Rome to be very walkable and did not feel too removed from the center of the city.

 You may also consider staying closer to the major sites, northeast of the city center.
 This hotel has Junior Suites and is a short walk to the metro and the famous Spanish Steps.

 Visiting during the hot summer months?
 We’ve got the best hotels in Rome with pools, to help you survive that intense heat!
 We’ve also listed public pools you can visit in Rome as well as hotels that offer day passes to use their pools.

 There You Have It: 4 Day Itinerary in Rome with Kids